Peter Bellwood: Education and career

 Professor Bellwood was the Secretary-General of the Indo-Pacific Prehistory Association (1990 to 2009) and was formerly the Editor of the Bulletin of the Indo-Pacific Prehistory Association (now the Journal of Indo-Pacific Archaeology).

-His books have been translated into French, Greek, Russian, Chinese, Japanese, Vietnamese and Indonesian.
-Further translations are in progress into Chinese (Complex and Simplified) and Turkish.
+His books have been translated on 16 occasions into French, Greek, Russian, Turkish, Chinese (Traditional and Simplified), Japanese, Vietnamese and Indonesian.

+Bellwood is a member of the Editorial Advisory Board of the archaeology journal Antiquity.